MaskedRPGFan/FormList-Manipulator/README.md

 Configuration files can have any name, but they must be INI files whose name ends with _FLM.
 Example: Toys_FLM.ini.
 Or they can be any INI files located in the "FLM" directory.
 Configuration files are processed in alphabetical order.
-First from the Data directory, then from the Data\FLM.
+First form the Data directory, then form the Data\FLM.

 ##  General usage